SearchWP Blog

 There are several reasons why using multiple search forms on your site can be helpful.

-First, if your site has more than one search form, the chance that visitors will notice and use one of them increases.
+First, if your site has more than one search form, then the chance that visitors will notice and use one of them increases.

 how to add multiple search forms to your WordPress site